h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 - The private key, used for decrypting messages.
 In contrast to symmetric encryption, the keypair cannot be chosen freely, as they need to be mathematically connected to each other.

-For instance, let there be Person A (Bob) and Person B (Alice).
+For instance, let there be Person A (Alice) and Person B (Bob).
 Each of them has a public & private key.
 The public key needs to be available for everyone who wants to encrypt messages.
 The private key must be kept private, as it can be used to decrypt any messages encrypted with the respective public key.

-Bob wants to send an encrypted message to Alice.
+Alice wants to send an encrypted message to Bob.
-Firstly, Bob encrypts the message using Alice's public key for, which is then transmitted to Alice.
+Firstly, Alice encrypts the message using Bob's public key for, which is then transmitted to Bob.
-Then, Alice uses her private key for decrypting the message.
+Then, Bob uses his private key for decrypting the message.

 ### How to generate a RSA keypair: